sa-y-an/all_portal/README.md

 </p>

 <u>Common use cases - </u>
-- College's Research portal where teacher can post a project and student can apply
+- College's **Research portal** where teacher can post a project and student can apply
-- Jobs Portal - Companies posts jobs and user applies
+- **Jobs Portal** - Companies posts jobs and user applies
+- **e-commerce app** - Vendors Posts about items and prices and customer buys them ( in that case a payment gateway needs to be integrated )

 ### Live Demo